paytaca/watchtower-cash-js/README.md

         }
         // <-- You can add more recipients into this array ],
-    feeFunder: {  // (Optional) <-- if feeFunder is set, fees will be paid by this address
+    // (Optional) <-- if feeFunder is set, fees will be paid by this address
+    feeFunder: {
         address: 'bitcoincash:qr5ntfv5j7308fsuh08sqxkgp9m87cqqtq3rvgnma9',
         wif: 'YYY'  // <-- private key of the feeFunder address },
+    // (Optional) <-- set a custom change address
+    changeAddress: 'bitcoincash:qzrhqu0jqslzt9kppw8gtwlkhqwnfrn2dc63yv2saj'
+    // (Optional) <-- Broadcast or just return raw transaction hex
     broadcast: true  // true by default
 }